masyl/isomaton/doc/roadmap.md

 - Prevent mouse cursor from touching/selecting html elements of the scenegraph
 - Control randomness with number generator and seed
 - During "setups", some blocs are added by falling from the sky
-- Slow/Fastforward
+- Control game speed: Slowdown, Fastforward
+- Ability to pause the game

+# Far Future Backlog
-- Rewind??!?!?!
+- Multiplayer Server/Gameplay
+- Rewind a game to any given point

-# Abandonned ides
+# Abandonned ideas
 - Show a top-view map.
 The new concept doesnt require scrolling across a larger than viewport world.